AnthonyTGarrett/popular_streaming/README.md

     cd popular_streaming/backend
     ```

-    - Paste the provided .env file into the backend folder with the .env name.
+    - Paste the provided .env file into the backend folder
+      **Make sure to rename the file to .env**

-    - The content will similar to the following but with a valid private API key and secret key
+    - The content will be similar to the following but with a valid private API key and secret key

     ```bash
     PORT = 8080